 Preliminary findings suggest that paramedics participating in the alternate destination - sobering center project can accurately screen intoxicated patients to identify those who can be treated safely and effectively in a sobering center.
-To date the project has resulted in the transport of 220 fewer persons to an ED.
-Only two patients were transported to the sobering center who did not meet the eligibility criteria.
-Only five patients (2%) were transferred to an ED subsequent to admission to the sobering center and four of the five transfers were due to conditions that patients developed subsequent to arrival at the sobering center.
-There were no adverse outcomes from secondary transfers.
-In addition, the community paramedics participating in the project are providing valuable feedback to paramedics on 911 response crews and are partnering effectively with homeless outreach workers to encourage persons with chronic alcoholism to seek treatment.
+To date the project has resulted in the transport of 713 fewer persons to an ED.
+Only two patients (0.1% of all patients enrolled) were transported to the sobering center who did not meet the eligibility criteria (i.e., the patient rerouted from the sobering center to the ED and the patient accepted by the sobering center who had tachypnea).
+Only 17 patients (2.
+3%) were transferred to an ED subsequent to admission to the sobering center.
+There were no adverse outcomes from secondary transfers to an ED.
+The project potentially reduced costs because providing care to intoxicated persons in the sobering center is less expensive than caring for them in an ED.
+In addition, the community paramedics participating in the project provide valuable feedback to paramedics on 911 response crews and are collaborating effectively with homeless outreach workers to encourage people with chronic alcoholism to seek treatment.